Feeding a baby bear was one of the most unforgettable moments of our Michigan Upper Peninsula road trip.

 💡 Market Hours Tip

 Some Toronto markets are closed on certain weekdays and public holidays, and individual vendors may keep limited hours.
-It’s always a good idea to check official websites before visiting so you don’t miss out.
+Check official websites before visiting so you don’t miss out.

 🏙️ Must-See Toronto Attractions

-Self-guided mystery tours – solve clues and puzzles while exploring the castle
+Self-guided mystery tours — Solve clues and puzzles while exploring the castle.

 🎃 October Halloween Haunted Tours